ADA-XiaoYao/RedTeam-Arsenal/README.md

 **RedTeam-Arsenal** is a world-class, all-in-one toolkit designed for top-tier Red Teamers and APT actors.
 It covers the entire attack lifecycle, from reconnaissance to reporting, supporting both CLI and GUI interfaces across Windows, macOS, and Linux.

-Developed for **ADA-XiaoYao**, this arsenal aims to be a "phenomenal" single-combat weapon for professional offensive security operations.
+Developed for **Alfanet XiaoYao**, this arsenal aims to be a "phenomenal" single-combat weapon for professional offensive security operations.

 ---